automaate/GFX_sandbox/README.md

 ﻿---
-title: Harmony 3 Aerospace Package
+title: Harmony 3 Graphics  Package
 nav_order: 1
 ---

-# MPLAB® Harmony 3 Aerospace
+# MPLAB® Harmony 3 Graphics

 MPLAB® Harmony 3 is an extension of the MPLAB® ecosystem for creating embedded firmware solutions for Microchip 32-bit SAM and PIC® microcontroller